14 tips for improving your academic writing (there may be more to come)

 • MLA style is the dogma of writing in the Humanities (that’s for English, Modern Languages, of which German is one, Philosophy, Creative Writing, Cinema Studies, Theatre Studies, and Music).
 Pick up a copy of The MLA Handbook, or at least visit this site:

 • I will also accept APA and Chicago style, if that’s what you are used to from your discipline/major.
-Be consistent with whichever style you employ.
+Be consistent with whichever style you employ, however!

 4. Italicize the names of long text forms.
 Put quotation marks around the titles of shorter forms.

-• Long forms: films, novels, plays, epic poetry, works of art, non-fiction books: E.g. Triumph of the Will, Cassandra, Andorra, The Iliad, The Mona Lisa, The Cambridge Companion to Brecht,
+• Long forms: films, novels, graphic novels, plays, epic poetry, works of art (paintings, sculptures, buildings etc.), non-fiction books: E.g. Triumph of the Will, Batman Year One, Cassandra, Andorra, The Iliad, The Mona Lisa, The Cambridge Companion to Brecht,

 • Short forms: short stories, lyric poems, an essay in a collection: “Hills Like White Elephants”, “Inventur”, “Brecht’s Influence on Fassbinder Reexamined”

-5. Stay in the present tense when referring to creators (unless referring to their biography) and characters (unless discussing something that happened previously which informs what they are doing or thinking now i.e. at the point in the work you are referring to).
+5. Use the ‘literary present tense’ when referring to creators (unless referring to their biography) and characters (unless discussing something that happened previously which informs what they are doing or thinking now i.e. at the point in the work you are referring to).

 • Herta Müller, born into Romania’s German-speaking minority in 1953, understands personally the risks facing her protagonists.
 Müller thus speaks from personal experience when she writes: “…”